rsxdalv/TTS-WebUI/README.md

 | :-----------------------------------------: | :-----------------------------------------: | :-------------------------------: |

 ## Changelog

+May 29:
+* Add [Chatterbox](https://github.com/resemble-ai/chatterbox) extension for future.
+* Add Kokoro TTS to React UI.

+May 28:
+* Restore gr.Tabs to the old style for easier stacking of many tabs.
+* Integrate custom IconButton.
+* Fix Gradio's output tab display
+* Add tutorial section

+May 27:
+* Include gradio==5.5.0 in each installation of extensions.
+While this might cause some extensions to fail to install, it should prevent extensions from breaking the UI.
+Please report extensions that fail to install.
+  Thanks to cwlowden for debugging this issue.
+* Make XTTS-RVC-UI an unrecommended extension.

 May 26:
 * Add fixes for decorators to work with non-'text' inputs.